NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 ## Progress and Next Steps

-The project is in its incipient stages
+The project is still in its incipient stages ▓░░░░░░░░░░░░░░ 4%
-▓░░░░░░░░░░░░░░ 4%

 ## Illustrations